jpike/cs4496-final/README.txt

 Build
 -----
 Visual Studio 2010 project and solution files are included.
-Note that it is configured for x64, and the binary libraries for vl and fltk are also x64.
+Note that it should be configured for x64, and the binary libraries for vl and fltk are also x64.

 vl